 Mr. Marcos Cauduro Rojas (Indonesia, April 2014)

-Some Questionsabout our Tours of Bali & Indonesia
+Some Questionsabout our Private Tours of Bali & Indonesia

 Yes, you do, but most nationalities are eligible for a visa on arrival, which are available at most international airports in Indonesia including Bali, Jakarta, Medan, and Padang, as well as most international seaports.
 Visas for Indonesia on arrival cost US$35 and are good for a single entry lasting 30 days.
 For further information, contact our Indonesia-based Travel Specialist.

 As an archipelago nation of more than 8,000 inhabited islands (that number jumps up to 17,000 when you count uninhabited islands!), Indonesia is home to many different topographies and microclimates.
 However, the Indonesian archipelago straddles the equator and temperatures generally range between 25 to 30 degrees Celsius (high 70s to 90s Fahrenheit) year-round.